keshavramesh23/Data_Purr-suit/README.md

 ![image](https://github.com/keshavramesh23/IoMT/assets/106554196/f1402302-318d-4dfc-97b4-9167247c693b)

-Once again, Random Forest is the best-performing model, with a weighted F1-score of 99.9012% and Accuracy of 99.9020%.
+Once again, Random Forest is the best-performing model, with a weighted F1-score of 99.9012% and an Accuracy of 99.9020%.
 The classification report and the confusion matrix of this model are seen below:

 ![image](https://github.com/keshavramesh23/IoMT/assets/106554196/c9948651-3a3e-4508-93c4-bb35c00143cf)